 Alcohol is also known to increase homocysteine levels.

 Increasing the activity:

 By becoming more active, the contraction of the muscles helps the blood return to the heart.
-Gravity is also dragging us to the ground, this includes our blood as well.
+Gravity is also dragging us to the ground; this includes our blood.

 Apple cider vinegar:

 Considered a natural body cleanser, apple cider vinegar on the skin can be an excellent treatment for varicose veins.
 Undiluted apple cider vinegar helps improve blood flow and circulation.

 This can be achieved by gently massaging the apple cider vinegar over the varicose veins before bedtime and in the mornings.
 After a few months, they should be reduced in size.